Skip to content

 • create a database and collection;

-• insert vectors with stable integer IDs and metadata fields;
+• insert vectors with stable public IDs and metadata fields;

 • commit writes through insert_session();